DIY SEO Breakdown: Pros and Cons of Do-It-Yourself Contractor SEO

 Every decision you make within your business has consequences, and you’ll need to weigh up whether you want to spend your free time handling your SEO, or if it’s more valuable to you to pay an expert and increase your chances of making more money down the line.

-Pros and cons of DIY SEO as a contractor or trade business owner
+The pros of DIY SEO as a contractor

 SEO is complex at the best of times, but you can dilute the pros and cons down to a few simple results.
 Each pro comes with its own contrasting con – remember, there’s always an Opportunity Cost.